 - Excursions: Valletta walking tours, Mdina visits, harbour cruises, day trips around the island

 Activities are included in the programme.
-You’ll typically have two to three organised activities per week, plus optional add-on excursions you can book separately.
+You’ll usually have two to three organised activities a week, plus optional add-on excursions you can book separately.

-The activities are deliberately designed to get you speaking English in real situations — on a boat trip, at a water sports session, in a local restaurant.
-That’s not accidental.
+The activities are deliberately set up to get you speaking English in real situations, on a boat trip, at a water sports session, in a local restaurant.
+That’s no accident.

 Class Structure in Summer

 The teaching doesn’t stop just because the sun is out.
-You’ll still have lessons every morning (or afternoon, depending on your programme), with the same qualified British teachers and the same small class sizes Maltalingua runs year-round.
+You’ll still have lessons every morning (or afternoon, depending on your programme), with the same qualified teachers and the same small class sizes Maltalingua runs all year.

 - General English: Morning lessons, 20 lessons per week standard